mrchrisneal/DashPad/docs/api/quick-start.md

         image: ghcr.io/mrchrisneal/dashpad-api:latest
         container_name: dashpad-api
         restart: unless-stopped
-        # Use host networking for direct access to network interfaces
-        # This makes the container's localhost the same as the host's
         network_mode: "host"
-        # Volumes are required for persistent data and system access
         volumes:
           # Mount for persistent data (settings, API key, SSL certs)
           - ./data:/data
-          # Mount system directories for metric collection (read-only)
+          # Mount system directories for metric/log collection (read-only)
           - /proc:/host/proc:ro
           - /sys:/host/sys:ro
           - /etc:/host/etc:ro
           - /var/log:/host/var/log:ro
-        # Set your server's timezone
         environment:
           - TZ=America/New_York # IMPORTANT: Change to your server's timezone
     ```

-    Hit ++ctrl+x++ then type ++y++, then hit ++enter++ to save the file.
+    To save and exit, hit ++ctrl+x++ then type ++y++ and hit ++enter++.

 === "unRAID"

     !!! tip "This configuration uses the standard unRAID `appdata` path."

-    !!! warning "Docker Compose Plugin Required"
+    !!! warning "Docker Compose Plugin Recommended"
-        For unRAID users, it is highly recommended to use the (free) **Compose Manager** plugin by **dcflachs** to manage your Docker Compose stacks.
-You can search for "Compose Manager" in the unRAID Community Applications Store, and find more information on the [unRAID forums](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager/).
-Continue with the instructions below after installing this plugin.
+        For unRAID users, it is highly recommended to use the **Compose Manager** plugin by **dcflachs** to manage your Docker Compose stacks.
+You can search for "Compose Manager" in the unRAID Community Applications Store, or find more information on the [unRAID forums](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager/).
+The instructions listed below are specific to this plugin.

     1. Visit `https://<your-server>/Settings/compose.manager` or `https://<your-server>/Compose` (via the unRAID Web Interface).